USAA Renters Insurance Review of 2025

 USAA History and Overview

-USAA has been providing insurance to military service members since its inception all the way back in 1922.
+USAA has provided insurance to military service members since its inception in 1922.

-A group of 25 Army officers gathered in San Antonio that year combined their resources and decided to insure one another’s vehicles.
+25 Army officers gathered in San Antonio that year, combined their resources, and decided to insure one another’s vehicles.

-USAA was one of the first insurance companies to embrace technology; in 2006, the company became the first insurance company to allow members to deposit checks from home and in 2016, the first company to provide voice-guided mobile app deposits.
+USAA was one of the first insurance companies to embrace technology; in 2006, the company became the first insurance company to allow members to deposit checks from home.
+2016, it became the first company to provide voice-guided mobile app deposits.

 One of the hallmarks of USAA insurance is low prices, which are designed to make renters insurance and other types of coverage affordable for military members.

-The company also provides special coverage for military members including uniform replacement and discounts for service members living on a military base.
+The company also provides unique coverage for military members, including uniform replacement and discounts for service members living on an army base.

 USAA has received consistently high scores for its ethics and strives to treat every member with respect and integrity.